Constructing g-computation estimators: two case studies in selection bias

-Before the case studies, we first review a standard g-computation implementation for the average causal effect with selection bias and how it can be implemented as an M-estimator.
-Let $Y$ denote the outcome, $A$ denote the treatment, $S$ denote whether a person completed follow-up, and $X$ be a sufficient adjustment set for both confounding and selection bias due to differential loss to follow-up.
-Note that $Y$ is only observed for those who completed follow-up (i.e., $S=1$).
-The parameter of interest is $\psi = \mu^1 - \mu^0$, where $\mu^a = E[Y^a]$, $Y^a$ is the potential outcome under treatment $a$, and $E[\cdot]$ is the expected value function.
-This parameter can be expressed in terms of the observed data as
+Before the case studies, we review a standard g-computation implementation for the average causal effect with selection bias and how it can be implemented as an M-estimator.
+Let $Y$ denote the outcome, $A$ denote the treatment, $S$ denote whether a person completed follow-up (i.e., $Y$ is only observed for those with $S=1$), and $X$ be a set of baseline covariates.
+Following the Single-World Intervention Graph (SWIG) in Figure \ref{Figure1} \cite{Breskin2018Practical}, $X$ is a sufficient adjustment set for both confounding and selection bias due to differential loss to follow-up.
+The parameter of interest is $\psi = \mu^1 - \mu^0$, where $\mu^a = E[Y^a]$, $Y^a$ is the potential outcome under treatment $a$, and $E[\cdot]$ is the expected value function. $\psi$ can be re-expressed in terms of the observed data as

-following assumptions of conditional exchangeability with positivity for both confounding and selection bias, and causal consistency (see Appendix 1 for details) \cite{Hernan2006Estimating, Cole2009consistency, Zivich2022Positivity}.
+following conditional exchangeability with positivity for both confounding and selection bias, and causal consistency (see Appendix 1 for details) \cite{Hernan2006Estimating, Cole2009consistency, Zivich2022Positivity}.

-Using the algorithm described by Snowden et al. adapted for missing outcome \cite{Snowden2011Implementation}, we can estimate the average causal effect.
+Using the expression in \ref{ID-R1} and the algorithm described by Snowden et al. adapted for missing outcome \cite{Snowden2011Implementation}, we can estimate $\psi$.
 First, we fit an outcome model for $Y$ given $A,X$ among those who completed follow-up (i.e., $S=1$).
-Using that model, we then generate predict values of $Y$ under $a$ for all observations in the study sample (including both $S=1$ and $S=0$), which we refer to as pseudo-outcomes and denote as $\hat{Y}^a$.
+Using that model, we then generate predict values of $Y$ under $a$ for all observations in the study sample (both $S=1$ and $S=0$), which we refer to as pseudo-outcomes and denote as $\hat{Y}^a$.
 Then we take the mean of the pseudo-outcomes, $\hat{\mu}^a = n^{-1} \sum_{i=1}^n \hat{Y}^a_i$, where $n$ is the size of the entire study sample.
-By repeating this process for both $a:=1$ and $a:=0$, we can then estimate $\psi$ by taking the difference.
+By repeating this process for $a:=1$ and $a:=0$, we can then estimate $\psi$ by taking the difference.